 The Jays drafted Reed in the 17th round of the 1999 amateur draft out of Cal State Fullerton, where he was named an Academic All-American and played baseball and soccer.
-Of course, when you are a 17th rounder, you have to work harder to make it to the majors, and Reed worked as hard as any major leaguer.
+But, of course, when you are a 17th-rounder, you have to work harder to make it to the majors, and Reed worked as hard as any major leaguer.
 His high socks, great defense, hustle, and willingness to take one for the team made him a fan favourite in Toronto.

 In 2004 Reed continued in the LF platoon with Cat and filled in at CF and RF.
 In 141 games, he hit in every spot in the order during the season.
 However, he didn’t have as good a season offensively, batting .270/.320/.380, scoring 68 runs, driving in 61 with 10 home runs.

 In 2005 Johnson was still in the platoon.
 However, he played a little less, coming into more games as a defensive replacement.
 He hit .269/.332/.412 with 8 home runs, 55 runs, 58 RBI and was hit by pitch 16 times.